biomguler/LN_Phenocluster/README.md

 **Project Name:** Lymphoid neoplasms (LN) phenocluster

 **Description:** This repository contains the scripts and pipeline used in the LN phenocluster manuscript.
-Please follow the scripts listed below to generate analysis results described in the manuscript.
+Please follow the scripts listed below to generate the analysis results described in the manuscript.

-**Citation:** "M. Guler & F. Canzian, Clustering Lymphoid Neoplasms by Somatic Mutation and Drug Usage Profiles: A Multi-trait Genome-wide Association Study, ***submitted***, 2024"
+**Citation:** "M. Guler & F. Canzian, Clustering of Lymphoid Neoplasms by Cell of Origin, Somatic Mutation and Drug Usage Profiles: A Multi-trait Genome-Wide Association Study, ***submitted***, 2024"

 * * * * *